 - Spirited Young Lady: Miss Barbora.
 Not necessarily a rebelling one, since the book is set in a time when young ladies had more freedom already, but the narrator does take note of her not-quite-ladylike comments on his ability to play tennis.

 - Stargazing Scene: The narrator and his love interest Miss Barbora spend the summer at his grandfather's beautiful villa.
 They watch stars together on the terrace, try to see a shooting star and are mostly silent.
 The narrator muses whether it was right when he decided not to try to kiss her.
 However, he has a very specific idea about their first kiss.
 He wants them to simply "kiss", not to "kiss her" or steal the kiss from her.

 - Surreal Humour: Saturnin is very apt at creating situations that would qualify as this.
 Often amplified when filmed.

 - Waxing Lyrical: Used by Saturnin to a humorous effect when a remark in a completely unrelated situation triggers quoting a famous Czech poem.

-- Wedding Bells... for Someone Else: The book ends with the nameless narrator nervously asking out his crush Miss Barbora.
+- Wedding Bells... for Someone Else: The book ends with the nameless narrator nervously asking his crush Miss Barbora out.
 She doesn't make it easy for him, but she accepts and he's beyond happy.
 All previous chapters have a summary of the chapter, in the 'In Which a Trope Is Described' style.
 The very last chapter is very brief (One-Paragraph Chapter brief) and resembles just the summary.
 The narrator says he knows that every good story needs a satisfying ending and that there is no happy ending like a wedding.
 Everyone expects it's him and the lovely Barbora.
 He's glad he will not disappoint his readers because his widowed aunt Katerina got married to a rich gentleman.